cslev/sigcomm_2018/workshop-kbnets.md

 ### Submission Instructions
 Submissions must describe original, previously unpublished, complete research, not currently under review by another conference or journal.

-Papers must be submitted electronically via the submission site.
-The length of papers must be no more than **6 pages**, including tables and figures but excluding references.
-The cover page must contain the name and affiliation of author(s) for **single--blind** peer reviewing by the program committee.
-Each submission will receive **at least three independent blind reviews** from the TPC.
+Papers must be submitted electronically.
+The length of papers must be no more than **6 pages, including tables and figures, (in two-column, 10-point format) but excluding references**, following the provided ACM LaTeX style file [https://github.com/scyue/ccp-sigcomm18](https://github.com/scyue/ccp-sigcomm18).
+The cover page must contain the name and affiliation of author(s) for single-blind peer reviewing by the program committee.
+Each submission will receive at least three independent blind reviews from the TPC.
 At least one of the authors of every accepted paper must register and present their work at the workshop.

+Please submit your paper via [http://sigcomm18kbnets.hotcrp.com/](http://sigcomm18kbnets.hotcrp.com/)

 ### Authors Take Note
 {% include workshop_authorstakenote.html %}